View Source Supervisor Behaviour

 Note

-The automatic shutdown facility only applies when significant children terminate by themselves, that is, when their termination was not caused by means of the supervisor.
-Specifically, neither the termination of a child as a consequence of a sibling's death in the one_for_all or rest_for_one strategies nor the manual termination of a child by means of supervisor:terminate_child/2 will trigger an automatic shutdown.
+The automatic shutdown facility only applies when significant children terminate by themselves, not when their termination was caused by the supervisor.
+Specifically, neither the termination of a child as a consequence of a sibling's termination in the one_for_all or rest_for_one strategies nor the manual termination of a child by supervisor:terminate_child/2 will trigger an automatic shutdown.

 Automatic shutdown is disabled.

-In this mode, significant children are not accepted.
-If the child specs returned from init contains significant children, the supervisor will refuse to start.
+In this mode, specifying significant children is not accepted.
+If the child specs returned from init contain significant children, the supervisor will refuse to start.
 Attempts to start significant children dynamically will be rejected.

 This is the default setting.